-Military Team Bass Fishing Tournament - 2021 RULES
+Military Team Bass Tournament 2022 Official Rules

 RULES: The following tournament rules shall apply to the Military Team Bass Fishing Tournament operated by American Bass Anglers except, these rules may be changed by American Bass Anglers (ABA) which notice may be published on the ABA internet site at www.militarybassanglers.com.
 Interpretation and enforcement of these rules shall be left exclusively to the Tournament Director or his/her designee at the tournament.
-In the event of a rule violation, the Tournament Director may impose such sanctions, as deemed appropriate, including, without limitation, disqualification, and forfeiture of prizes, entry fee, and prohibition from participation in subsequent tournaments.
+In the event of a rule violation, the Tournament Director may impose such sanctions, as deemed appropriate, including, without limitation, disqualification, and forfeiture of prizes, entry fee and prohibition from participation in subsequent tournaments.
 The decision of the Tournament Director, his/her designee, shall be final in all matters.
 Rules violations must be reported to the Tournament Director on site within 15 minutes after the announcement is made “The scales are now closed”.

 LIABILITY INSURANCE: During the official practice and competition days of any American Bass Anglers tournament, competitors may not operate a boat unless that contestant has provided ABA documented proof of a minimum of $100,000 per occurrence boating liability insurance (see Participant Release of Liability and Official Entry Forms) covering the boat being used.
 Proof of insurance must also be with the boat being used and must cover the competitors using that boat.
 Random checks may be conducted at tournament registration and/or at tournament weigh-in and any competitor not in compliance may be disqualified.

-POLYGRAPH: By his/her signature on the official tournament entry form, each competitor agrees to submit to a polygraph examination/truth verification method or any other type-examination as determined by ABA and abide by its conclusion should he/she be accused of any rule violation.
-In the event of a protest for rule violation, American Bass Anglers Inc. shall have the discretion to determine the need for a polygraph/truth verification method examination.
+POLYGRAPH: By his/her signature on the official tournament entry form, each competitor agrees to submit to a polygraph examination/truth verification method or any other type-examination as determined by ABA, and abide by its conclusion should he/she be accused of any rule violation.
+In the event of a protest for a rule violation, American Bass Anglers Inc. shall have the discretion to determine the need for a polygraph/truth verification method examination.
 The American Bass Anglers, Inc. shall be responsible for selecting an independent expert to administer and interpret the results and establishing, in consultation with the expert administrator, the scope of the questions which may be asked during the polygraph/truth verification method examination.
+The American Bass Anglers, Inc. shall attempt to have the location of such polygraph/truth verification method examination as close in proximity to the angler's permanent address or such other mutually convenient as possible.
 The competitor shall make himself/herself available at the location selected by the American Bass Anglers, Inc. and shall cooperate in all respects with such examination.
 Anglers taking a polygraph/truth verification method examination may be responsible for all costs incurred.

-GUIDES: Individuals who are serving as a licensed guide or are paid for guiding on tournament waters within the previous 30-day period are not eligible to compete in this event.
+GUIDES: Individuals who are serving as a licensed guide or are paid for guiding on tournament waters within the previous 30-day period are not eligible to compete in this event

 SPORTSMANSHIP: Competitors in ABA tournaments are expected to follow high standards of sportsmanship, courtesy, safety, and conservation.
 Any infraction of these fundamental sporting principles may be deemed cause for disqualification.